ClementNerma/NightOS/docs/specs/shell.md

 Commands can get informations on the current session using the [`sys::hydre`](services/hydre.md) service.

 This allows the command to be notified of events like windows resizing.
 For more informations, see the service's [specifications document](services/hydre.md).

+## Scripting language

+You can find more about the script language in the language's [specifications document](../specs/shell-scripting.md).

+### Pre-evaluation checking

+Before executing a script, the shell looks for errors in it, such as unknown command, invalid argument, type mismatch and so on.
+If an error is foud, the script doesn't even start to run ; an error is directly reported and the command is considered as failed.

+This prevents errors from happening in the middle of a script, leaving it in an inconsistent state ; this also makes script errors easier to debug as they are reported at compile time.